What’s the longest you’ve run on a treadmill?

 Checkout these whole food running fuel options>>

-While I can indeed run my 20 miles on a solo treadmill in my apartment, it’s way easier at the gym.
+While I can indeed run my 20 miles on a solo treadmill in my basement, for many it’s way easier at the gym.
 First you could ask a friend to meet you and run along side you for some chatting, second you can simply spend hours watching others workout which makes you feel kind of bad ass as they come and go, but you remain!

 MIX IT UP